'The Big Bang Theory' wedding moment you didn't see

 Hawking made seven appearances on "Big Bang" between 2012 and 2017; he died in March.

 The idea was that Hawking might have sent a gift to the couple before he passed; alas, for time purposes the scene was cut.
-Good news: It will be posted online in the near future.
+Good news: It has now been posted for viewing.

 Hawking's final contribution to the show wasn't the only thing missing; Sheldon's grandmother Meemaw had a phone call "cameo" that was also cut for time; Christine Baranski wasn't able to reprise her appearance as Leonard's (Johnny Galecki) mother.